acupoftee/Overwatch-League-API-Documentation/README.md

   * `zh_CH` - Chinese (China)
     * It is recommended to use the root URL for China listed above.
 # API Endpoint Guides
-Here this guide will go over in detail each use of the above endpoints/
+Here this guide will go over in detail each use of the above endpoints.

 ## Authentication Endpoints
 The following endpoints involve authenticating a Battle.net account, and authorizatino code use: